Out of Mind, Out of Sight (song): Background

 In early 1985, Models recorded more material for their next album, Out Of Mind Out Of Sight, produced by Mark Opitz, Reggie Lucas and Nick Launay.
 On 13 July, Models performed four songs for the Oz for Africa concert (part of the global Live Aid program) – "Big on Love", "I Hear Motion", "Stormy Tonight", and "Out Of Mind Out Of Sight".
 It was broadcast in Australia (on both Seven Network and Nine Network) and on MTV in the US.
 Models then went on a national tour with I'm Talking in July.
 The band released their most commercially successful album, Out Of Mind Out Of Sight in August on Mushroom Records, which peaked at No. 3 on the Kent Music Report album charts.
 For the tour Models were Freud, Kelly, Mason, Matthews, Price and Valentine with Ceberano, Zan Abeyratne, and her twin sister, Sherine Abeyratne (Big Pig) on backing vocals.
-The album provided five singles, the first, "Big on Love", was released well in advance of its album, in November 1984, and peaked at No. 24 on the Kent Music Report Singles Chart.
+The album provided five singles, the first, "Big on Love", was released well in advance of its album, in November 1984, and peaked at No. 24 on the Kent Music Report singles chart.
 The second single, "Barbados", was released in March 1985 and peaked at No. 2.

-The third single, "Out Of Mind Out Of Sight", appeared in June and reached No. 1, becoming their best-performing single.
+The third single, "Out Of Mind Out Of Sight", was released in June and reached No. 1, becoming their best-performing single.
 It was written by Freud, who was now writing or co-writing most of the Models' songs, and was the only No. 1 single on the Australian End of Year singles chart for 1985 by an Australian artist.
-"Cold Fever" released in October peaked into the Top 50 but "King of Kings" their December release did not.

-In 1986, Geffen Records released Out Of Mind Out Of Sight internationally and it appeared on the United States Billboard 200 albums chart, with the single, "Out Of Mind Out Of Sight", peaking at No. 37 on the US Billboard Hot 100 singles chart.
+In 1986, Geffen Records released "Out Of Mind Out Of Sight" internationally, and it appeared on the US Billboard Hot 100 singles chart, peaking at No. 37.
 The band toured the US in November, supporting Orchestral Manoeuvres in the Dark.
 Later that year, Models travelled to United Kingdom to record their next album, Models' Media, with Julian Mendelsohn and Mark Opitz, at Trevor Horn's state-of-the-art SARM West Studios in London.